Welcome to the Division of Gene Expression Mechanism!

 'Why human can be survived?
 Explicate by genome comparison with Neanderthal man '

-- A paper by Dr. Toshiki Kameyama et al. has been appeared in Electronic-version!
+- Our paper by Dr. Toshiki Kameyama et al. has been published!

 - Our paper in collaboration with Dr. Kinji Ohno Laboratory(Nagoya University Graduate School of Medicine) has been published!